-E.1.
-Describe the scope of the Company's Risk Control and Management system for financial and non-financial risks, including fiscal.
+E.1 Describe the scope of the Company's Risk Control and Management system for financial and non-financial risks, including fiscal.

-The Enagás Group has established a risk control and management model aimed at ensuring the continuity of the business and the achievement of the objectives of the company in a predictable manner and with a medium-moderate profile for all of its risks.
+The Enagás Group has established a risk control and management model based on the principle of due control, aimed at guaranteeing the achievement of its targets in line with the company's risk tolerance level and the risk appetite approved by the governing bodies, and with a risk profile periodically assessed for all its risks.